Kamal Haasan's Dream Project To Feature Vikram In The Lead?

 For the uninitiated, Marudanayagam was launched in 1997 and the shoot went on for 20 days.
 Kamal Haasan himself helmed this historical movie, which was touted to be a path-breaking venture in Tamil cinema.
 A few footage shot by the team rightly proves that claim.
 It would be great to see this project back on track.

-As far as Chiyaan Vikram is concerned, he is packed with some really big projects.
+As far as Chiyaan Vikram is concerned, he is busy with some really big projects.
 Right now, he is busy with the works of his next movie, which is with director Ajay Gnanamuthu.
 Rumour has it that it is a big-budget action-thriller, which will be shot abroad as well.
 After Chiyaan 58, he is expected to join Ponniyin Selvan, the ambitious project of Tamil cinema.
 The film, which will be directed by Mani Ratnam, is a multi-starrer, featuring some of the prominent actors in Indian cinema in important roles.